shoaiyb/sysa/_posts/2021-03-22-difference-between-wordpress.org-and-wordpress.com.md

 title: "Difference Between WordPress.org And WordPress.com"
 description: "It is a very common thing to confuse WordPress.org and WordPress.com both services may seem similar at a first glance, but in fact, they differ greatly."
 author: shoaiyb
-image: assets/images/difference-between-wordpress.png
+image: assets/images/wordpress-differences.webp
 imageshadow: true
-category: [ WordPress, Guide ]
+category: [ WordPress, Guide, Blogging ]
 toc: true
 ---